 Preparing Your Business for Severe Weather

 Every business has a number of challenges to overcome to ensure business continuity in the event of severe weather.
 Preparation is key to minimising disruption during such events.
-The Department of Jobs, Enterprise and Innovation and Forfás have prepared a practical checklist for the business sector which will outline key issues to address as part of business continuity planning for, and in response to, severe weather events.
+The Department of Business, Enterprise and Innovation has prepared a practical checklist for the business sector which outlines key issues to address as part of business continuity planning for, and in response to, severe weather events.
 The Checklist is available in the document Business Continuity Planning in Severe Weather.

 Practical considerations on how a severe weather event can affect operations include:

 - Consider how various severe weather scenarios can affect the place of work i.e. the site and buildings.

 - Is the location at risk of flooding?

 - Are access points liable to difficulties e.g. access roads positioned on a slope at risk of ice?